myntsu/myndi/README.md

 ```

 🔵 **`/src/pages/blog/` to create a new blog post.**
-*Note: each post should have the name of post-X.md*
+*Note: each post should have the .md as file extension.*
 ```js
 ---
 layout: "../../layouts/BlogPostLayout.astro"